-The Opportunity: Fanless Sports
+The Opportunity: Fan-less Sports

 And those empty seats may actually present a unique opportunity.

-In the U.S., one of the first major sports to return since the Coronavirus shutdown was NASCAR, whose Real Heroes 400 race on May 17th drew nearly 6.3 million television viewers.
+In the U.S., NASCAR was one of the first major sports to return.
+The Real Heroes 400 race on May 17th drew nearly 6.3 million television viewers.
 To provide additional sponsorship ROI, NASCAR experiments with a radical paint scheme for July 15th’s All-Star Race at Bristol Motor Speedway.

 “Although The Real Heroes 400 did not feature grandstand signage, leagues and teams can leverage these empty stands to drive additional value for sponsors by utilizing a branded tarp or digital overlay,” GumGum said in its evaluation.

-ADDITIONAL SPORTS PLANNING TO RETURN
+ADDITIONAL SPORTS PLANs TO RETURN

 Finally, the NBA has created a safety ‘bubble’ for its players as play resumes July 30 in Orlando.
 The Indianapolis 500 is scheduled for August, The Kentucky Derby in September, and the Masters in November.